![]() ![]() Choose another writer in this calendar:

 Vera (Mary) Brittain (1893-1970) |

 British pacifist, feminist, poet, and novelist.
 Vera Brittain's novels are largely autobiographical.
 Her best-known work is Testament of Youth (1933), a story of 'the lost generation' and the irrevocable changes in her life caused by World War I. Its has been sometimes compared to Robert Graves's more bitter autobiography Goodbye to All That (1929) – both are personal farewells to the past and the England they knew.
 In Testament of Friendship (1940) Brittain told about her close friendship with the writer Winifred Holtby, who died in 1935.
-The work has gained the status of an important feminist text.
+The work has gained the status of an important feminist document.
 "I have tried to write the exact truth as I saw and see it about both myself and other people, since a book of this kind has no value unless it is honest.
 I have also made as much use as possible of old letters and diaries, because it seemed to me that the contemporary opinions, however crude and ingenuous, of youth in the period under review were at least as important a part of its testament as retrospective reflections heavy with knowledge.
 I make no apology for the fact that some of these documents renew with fierce vividness the stark agonies of my generation in its early twenties."
 (Testament of Youth by Vera Brittain, Ninth impression December 1933, p.
 12) Vera Brittain was born at Newcastle under Lyme, Staffordshire, the

 daughter of Thomas Brittain, a wealthy paper manufacturer, and Edith